 Here are several questions to ask your loved one before they die:

 There’s no perfect or easy way to navigate these moments or conversations.
 Above all, do your best to remain authentic, supportive, and understanding.
-When talking to your loved one, just remember that it’s OK to:
+When talking to your loved one, remember that it’s OK to:

 As difficult as it can be to have these discussions, it’ll make it easier to move forward so that you’re able to focus on the present with your loved one.

 Don’t forget to nurture yourself during this time, too.
 Caregivers or family members who need support through a loved one’s death, and the bereavement process, may find it most helpful to turn to others who have been through a similar experience.
-Grief counseling or therapy can also be positive avenues to pursue when you need professional advice or someone to talk to.
+Caregiver support groups can be a great resource for this.

 Saying goodbye to your loved one will never be easy.
 However, staying prepared, asking questions, and having open conversations can help you both find a sense of peace and much-needed comfort in the end.